lab-ish/sound_map/README_jp.rst

 Copyright, License
 ==================

-Copyright (c) 2015-2017, Shigemi ISHIDA
+This software is released under the BSD 3-clause license.
+See `LICENSE.txt`.

-**DO NOT REDISTRIBUTE THIS PROGRAM NOR A PART OF THIS PROGRAM.**
+Copyright (c) 2015-2024, Shigemi ISHIDA